-Differentiation occurs at each layer and becomes increasir ngly personalised Differentiated and explicit teaching: for all students Focused teaching: for identified students Intensive teaching: for a small number of students
+Differentiation occurs at each layer and becomes increasingly personalised

+Differentiated and explicit teaching: for all students

+Focused teaching: for identified students

+Intensive teaching: for a small number of students

 Every classroom in our school uses the Student Code of Conduct, as a basis for developing their behaviour standards.
 Using this agreed plan, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
-The Values and Settings table is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.